padogrid/hazelcast-3-cluster-app-sb-perf_test_sb/README.md

 - [Hazelcast OSS](https://hazelcast.com/open-source-projects/downloads/archives/) (3)
 - [Linux JDK](https://www.oracle.com/java/technologies/javase-downloads.html) (3)

 1. This bundle uses PadoGrid pods which depend on Vagrant and VirtualBox.
-If you have not installed them, then please download and install them now by following the links.
+If you have not installed them, then please download and install them now by following the above links.
 For details on PadoGrid pods, see [Understanding PadoGrid Pods](https://github.com/padogrid/padogrid/wiki/Understanding-Padogrid-Pods).
 2. Hazelcast Desktop is integrated with PadoGrid.
 We will install it using `install_padogrid` later.
 3. We need Hazelcast OSS and JDK for Lunx in the VirtualBox VMs.
 We will install them later.